Hydrology-IFH/WeatherDB/README.md

 [![Documentation Status](https://readthedocs.org/projects/weatherdb/badge/?version=latest)](https://weatherdb.readthedocs.io/latest)
 [![Pipeline status](https://gitlab.uni-freiburg.de/hydrology/weatherDB/badges/master/pipeline.svg?ignore_skipped=true)](https://gitlab.uni-freiburg.de/hydrology/weatherDB/-/pipelines)

-The weather-DB module offers an API to interact with the automatically filled weather Database.
+The WeatherDB module offers an API to interact with the automatically filled weather Database.

 Depending on the Database user privileges you can use more or less methods of the classes.